 Good Things Come To Those Who Wait After Their Hair Transplant Procedure

-Hair transplantation will provide definitive and permanent new hair to those that are looking to restore their hair.
+Hair transplantation will provide definitive and natural looking new hair to those that are looking to restore their hair.
 It has been almost three months since performing Dr. Leonard’s hair transplantation along his hairline and crown by the ARTAS robotic system.
 It was a great privilege to perform this procedure on Doc; however, now the true test has begun…the waiting for his new hair to grow!

 Waiting, as a matter of fact, is the most difficult thing to do after transplantation!
 Although we provide education and expectations to our patients about the growth process after hair transplantation, we certainly don’t follow them on a daily basis.
 But, with Doc’s transplant, we can follow the progress very closely.
 Waiting can be difficult.